wavemaker/docs/learn/app-development/deployment/deployment-to-digital-ocean.md

 ## Registry Details

-Since it comprises of image-based deployment, you should have a registry account details to push the application image to the registry and pull the same at the time of deployment of an application to DigitalOcean cluster.
+Since the deployment flow involves image-based deployment, you will need to have a registry account to push the application image to the registry and pull the same at the time of deployment of an application to the DigitalOcean cluster.

 ![](/learn/assets/deploy_do_registry_details.png)